Shyan1943/pro4/README.md

     i.
 At the Gitpod terminal type `django-admin startproject DGReviewsProject .` to create a new Django project. ii.
 At settings.py file, `ALLOWED_HOSTS = ["*"]` & saved to allow all server to run this Django project.

+### 9. To create A Superuser :
+    i.
+At the Gitpod Terminal :
+        * Enter `python3 manage.py migrate`,
+        * Enter `python3 manage.py createsuperuser`,
+        * create an admin username, email, password and do remember the details.
+        * Enter `python3 manage.py runserver 8080` to test run Django server
+        * A blue button should appear at the right bottom & to click: "Open Browser".

+    ii.
+At the browser :
+        * enter `/admin` at the end of the url
+        * Enter in the Username & password, which just created at the above step & press enter.